ellisonleao/dotfiles/README.md

 The main configs are for:

-- Neovim configs and plugins
+- Neovim configs and plugins (almost entirely using Lua)
 - Visual settings and keyboard shorcuts for GNOME3
 - Terminal settings (for Alacritty terminal + tmux)